 Can I use the packit service as soon as I install it into my repository?

 Thanks for your interest in Packit Service!
 In order to start using the service, your repository or namespace needs to be allowed.
 Just be aware that we are now onboarding Fedora contributors who have a valid Fedora Account System account.
-For more details on how to get allowed for our service, please read the requirements here.
+For more details on how to get allowed for our service, please read about the process here.

 Can I use packit service for any GitHub repository?